AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       MultiFab alias_mf(orig_mf, amrex::make_alias, start_comp, num_comps);

-Here the first integer parameter is the starting component in the original MultiFab that will become component 0 in the alias MultiFab and the second integer parameter is the number of components in the alias.
+Here the first integer parameter is the starting component in the original :cpp:`MultiFab` that will become component 0 in the alias :cpp:`MultiFab` and the second integer parameter is the number of components in the alias.
 It’s a runtime error if the sum of the two integer parameters is greater than the number of the components in the original MultiFab.
 Note that the alias MultiFab has exactly the same number of ghost cells as the original MultiFab.

-We often need to build new MultiFabs that have the same BoxArray and DistributionMapping as a given MultiFab.
+We often need to build new MultiFabs that have the same :cpp:`BoxArray` and :cpp:`DistributionMapping` as a given MultiFab.
 Below is an example of how to achieve this.

+.. highlight:: c++

 ::